lieb/postdove/doc/nfs_storage.md

 This is how I set up access via the `/etc/auto.suntan` file.
 There are two things to note here.
 First, all automounts from `suntan` will happen under `/mnt/suntan` and second, `--timeout=30` will keep a mount active for only 30 seconds of idle.
-This is useful should any of the players, the server, a client, or the network go a way. if set up this way, everything gets properly reset.
+This is useful should any of the players, the server, a client, or the network go away. if set up this way, everything gets properly reset after everything comes back.
 This line also references `/etc/auto.suntan` any time a process attempts to access any files under `/mnt/suntan`.
 To see what those accesses are we look at `/etc/auto.suntan`.